FOOD SECURITY - 2019/0

 Module code: BMS3071

-The purpose of the module is to provide a detailed theoretical knowledge of Food Quality Assurance as well as Food and Water Security in order to improve the provision of safe food components and commodities that have high nutritional and organoleptic quality.
-The analysis of foods and processing methods to meet UK and EU food legislation and guidelines is also examined.
-This module also covers aspects related to Food Safety, in particular in relation to food-borne disease in order to appreciate the importance of carrying out appropriate risk assessment for further implementation of HACCP methods.
-The module comprising lectures, tutorials and assessments form an essential part of the Nutrition and Food Science (BD46) and Food Science and Microbiology (CD 56) degrees.
+The purpose of the module is to provide a detailed theoretical knowledge of Food Security in order to improve the provision of safe food components and commodities that have high nutritional and organoleptic quality.
+In this respect, the analysis of foods and processing methods that meet UK and EU food legislation and guidelines is examined.
+In addition, this module covers aspects related to Farm Production, Food Fraud and Food Safety, in particular in relation to animal welfare, animal species adulteration and food-borne diseases.
+Students will also appreciate the importance of carrying out appropriate risk assessment for further implementation of HACCP methods in the food industry.
+The module comprising lectures, tutorials and assessments form an essential part of the Food Science and Nutrition (BD46) and Food Science and Microbiology (CD 56) degrees.

 School of Biosciences and Medicine